The Best Walking Shoes For Women 2023

 Size

-Last, but not least, you need to make sure that you’re getting the right size of shoe.
-This means not only getting the shoe that has the right length but accounting for the width of your foot as well.
-While many shoes are universal, some make shoes especially for women with wide or more narrow feet.
+Last but not least, you need to ensure that you’re getting the right shoe size.
+This means not only getting the shoe that has the right length but also accounting for the width of your foot.
+While many shoes are universal, some make shoes, especially for women with wide or narrow feet.

 Where You Should Buy Your Walking Shoes From

-In recent years, however, in-store sales have become far less common, and prices have raised exponentially.
-This is due to inflation, rising prices of rent, and the ever-rising minimum wage that the stores have to pay the employees.
-To account for all of this overhead, store owners have to upcharge the price of their shoes so that they can make a profit and afford to keep their doors open.
-Sometimes this upcharge is up to 40% more than factory costs, however.
+To account for this overhead, store owners have to upcharge the price of their shoes to make a profit and afford to keep their doors open.
+However, sometimes this upcharge is up to 40% more than factory costs.

-You can order these shoes from the comfort of your own home while you’re sipping your morning coffee or watching the news.
-Quite a few of these are even eligible for Amazon Prime, which means that you’ll get free two-day shipping directly to your doorstep.
+You can order these shoes from the comfort of your home while sipping your morning coffee or watching the news.
+Quite a few of these are even eligible for Amazon Prime, meaning you’ll get free two-day shipping directly to your doorstep.

 Our Recommendations